-Lauren is a Partner on the Real Estate and Estate Teams, focusing on Residential Real Estate, Wills and Estate Planning and Probate and Administration of Estates.
+Lauren is a partner with the Real Estate and Estate Teams, focusing on Residential Real Estate, Wills and Estate Planning.
 She also has a particular focus on condominium law and is able to guide a developer through the registration process.

 Lauren is aware that buying a home is the biggest purchase in an individual’s life and she believes it is important to have a lawyer who will guide homebuyers through the process.
 She is always available to personally answer any client’s questions, helping to eliminate any concerns her clients have throughout the process.

 In Lauren’s Wills and Estate Planning practice, she helps her clients prepare for the future with ease.
 She works with clients to ensure that their loved ones are taken care of with the least amount of stress to deal with in unfortunate circumstances.

 She now volunteers with the Nova Scotia She-Devils coaching her daughter and other young girls and fostering a love of the sport.

 If you are thinking about putting an offer in on a new construction condominium, there are a couple of things you need to be aware of to prevent any surprisesRead full article

 When purchasing a new home, it is important to note that some lots have restrictive covenants that apply to them.
 Restrictive covenants are rules that govern the use of the lot and other lots in the subdivision.Read full article

 If you are married, divorced, separated or common law there are different ways your assets will get distributed upon death.
 It is important to know what happens to your assets in the event something happens to you.
 Estate plans allow you to decide how your assets get distributed.Read full article

 For most transactions that are delayed on the day of closing, the delay is caused by things that could be easily fixed by the seller prior to closing.
 Below is a list of things that you, as the seller, should be doing prior to the closing date: Clean – you should be cleaning the inside of the houseRead full article